 Advice for effective self-registration:

-• Check information twice and stay away from typical mistakes.
+- Check the information twice and avoid common mistakes.

 Conclusion

-The main considerations are that companies with an annual revenue above a specific level must register for GST.
+The primary consideration is that companies with an annual revenue exceeding a specific level must register for GST.
 Although it incurs a fee, working with a registration agent can offer expert direction and support.
-More control and cost reductions are possible with self-registration, but there are hazards and difficulties.
+More control and cost reductions are possible with self-registration; however, there are also hazards and difficulties.

 The GST registration procedure may be facilitated for businesses by Kanakkupillai, a reputable and knowledgeable registration agency.
-However, Kanakkupillai also offers tools and advice for companies that prefer to self-register in order to guarantee a successful registration.
+However, Kanakkupillai also offers tools and advice for companies that prefer to self-register to ensure a successful registration.
 Working with a registration agent or going it alone should ultimately depend on the demands and resources of the particular firm.